Mbell42/Responsive-Portfolio/README.md

 2020.01.11.0155 - For index, contact, and portfolio pages, I changed the class of h2 from placeholder '#contenthead' to 'page-header', and removed the 'hr' element from below the h2 element.

 2020.01.11.1840 - For index, contact, and portfolio pages, I changed the div with class of '#bg' to an element 'main' with the role and class of 'main'.

+2020.01.11.1847 - For index, contact, and portfolio pages, I changed the div with class of '#fg'to have a class of 'panel'.
+I also updated the footer of the portfolio page to be outside of the container, to match the other two pages.